 In addition to the above, there are a number of other types of Grants of Representation which are required in more complex estates.
 The two above, however, are the types of grants which are most commonly required.

-A grant of probate is required own assets in the sole name of the deceased.
+A grant of probate is required on assets in the sole name of the deceased.

 All banks, building societies and other financial institutions have different thresholds for when Probate is required.
-For example, if your grandmother’s bank account has £15,000 remaining when she passed away and the banks threshold for Probate is £30,000.
-This means that you will likely be able to access these funds without requiring a grant of probate.
+For example, if your grandmother’s bank account has £15,000 remaining when she passed away and the bank’s threshold for Probate is £30,000, it is likely that you will be able to access these funds without requiring a grant of probate.

-Generally speaking, probate is nearly always required on assets over £30,000 and of course any property owned in the sole name of the deceased.
+Probate is nearly always required on assets over £30,000 and of course, on any property owned in the sole name of the deceased.

 There are always exceptions to this rule and the financial institution in question will always let the executor/ administrator know if probate is required.

-Sometimes even when probate is not required, you may still wish to apply for a Grants of Probate in order to establish that you have the legal authority over the deceased’s estate.
+Sometimes even when probate is not required, you may still wish to apply for a Grant of Probate in order to establish that you have the legal authority over the deceased’s estate.

-It is always worth seeking advice from a lawyer who specialises in probate and estate administrations to give you peace of mind and clarification on any concerns that you may have.
+It is always worth seeking advice from a lawyer who specialises in probate and estate administration to give you peace of mind and clarification on any concerns that you may have.

 In simple terms, you will need to apply for probates for the following assets